 Add the almond meal, arrowroot flour, baking soda and salt to a food processor.
-Process to mix and produce a fine texture, approximately 15 seconds.
+Process to mix and produce a finer texture, approximately 15 seconds.

 Add the ghee and maple syrup, process until the mixture is smooth and comes together.

-Press the dough evenly into the lined slice tin.
+Press the dough evenly throughout the lined slice tin.
 Place a small piece of baking paper over the mixture and use a glass to roll over the top to create a smooth surface.
 Use a knife to score the mixture 3/4 way through, 2 x 8 rows to make 16 fingers.

 If you are not decorating with the chocolate, you can use a fork to press holes into the dough to decorate and look like traditional shortbread.

 Melt the dark chocolate in a double saucepan.
-Place the shortbread fingers on a lined tray and pipe or drizzle chocolate over the fingers.
+Place the shortbread fingers on a lined tray and drizzle or pipe the chocolate over the fingers.
 Place the tray in the fridge to set the chocolate.

 All kinds of nuts can be ground down to make a meal and are excellent for raw cheesecake or pie bases.
 Nut meals/flours are best stored in airtight containers in the fridge or freezer to prevent them going rancid.